mattorb/Ale/README.md

     $ ale watcher

 # How to contribute
-Great explanation prety much written by the guy that runs the [homebrew](http://github.com/mxcl/homebrew "homebrew") project:
+Great explanation pretty much written by the guy that runs the [homebrew](http://github.com/mxcl/homebrew "homebrew") project:

 Modify an existing recipe in all_recipes, or create a new one using 'ale create [command]'.